joshgerdes/jekyll-uno/_drafts/azure-vm-application-deployment.md

 * Azure Compute gallery
 * VM application definition and version _(in my example: the Datto RMM agent)_

-Following the guide, we will run through the creation of everything from scratch, I am however assuming you already have the executable or application package and know the instructions to install/uninstall it - as each application is different.
-The Microsoft[ VM Applications docs](https://docs.microsoft.com/en-us/azure/virtual-machines/vm-applications#exe-installer "VM Applications overview") give a few good examples for getting started with various different applications.
+Following the guide, we will run through the creation of everything from scratch; I am, however, assuming you already have the executable or application package and know the instructions to install/uninstall it - as each application is different.
+The Microsoft[ VM Applications docs](https://docs.microsoft.com/en-us/azure/virtual-machines/vm-applications#exe-installer "VM Applications overview") give a few good examples for getting started with various applications.

 #### Setup Storage Account

-The Storage account is where your application will be placed, it uses blobs, depending on the importance of your application deployments, you may want to go for geo-replication etc, but in this example, I will be going with a locally redundant, StorageV2 general-purpose account.
+The Storage account is where your application will be placed; it uses blobs; depending on the importance of your application deployments, you may want to go for geo-replication etc, but in this example, I will be going with a locally redundant, StorageV2 general-purpose account.

  1. Open the [**Azure Portal**](https://portal.azure.com/#home "Microsoft Azure Portal")
  2. Click on **+ Create a Resource**